Aboriginal breastplate

 Aboriginal breastplates (also called king plates or Aboriginal gorgets) were a form of regalia used in pre-Federation Australia by white colonial authorities to recognise those they perceived to be local Aboriginal leaders.
-The breastplates were usually metallic crescent-shaped plaques worn around the neck by wearer.
+The breastplates were usually metallic crescent-shaped plaques worn around the neck.

 These plates were modified gorgets and they were initially modified copies of those worn by infantry officers in Australia until 1832.
 They soon became larger and were soon at least twice the size of those given to the military.

 Aboriginal people did not traditionally have kings or chiefs.
 They lived in small clan groups with several elders—certain older men and women—who consulted with each other on decisions for the group.
 By appointing kings of tribes, and granting them king plates, colonial authorities went against the more collegiate grain of traditional Aboriginal culture.

 Brief history

 In the 19th century, king plates were given by numerous communities in various Australian States to esteemed Aboriginal men and women, who were usually elders of their particular tribal or kinship group.
 The plates were presented to perceived 'chiefs', courageous men and to 'faithful servants'.
 There have been suggestions that the presentation of breastplates also had a great deal to do with whether or not the recipient was seen as useful or respected by the white Australian community of the area in question.
 The oldest known breastplate was given in 1815 although it is recorded that James Cook gave bronze medals, an early form, to Aboriginal people he met at Adventure Bay.

 The plates were typically made from industrial metals such as brass or iron.
 A typical format of inscribing the breastplates was to write the recipients name across the upper part of the plate's face, with the title below, sometimes 'King', 'Queen', or 'Chief'.
 Some particularly distinguished Aboriginal characters are said to have ironically had the royal seal of Queen Victoria engraved somewhere on the plate to add an extra air of prestige.
 While some Aboriginal people wore their breastplates with pride, others saw them as yet another insult to their culture from the white European settlers.

 The practice of presenting respected Aboriginal leaders with breastplates declined in the post-Federation years, becoming virtually unheard of by the end of the 1930s.